-- (i) Years of experience with PPC systems. - (ii) Project construction dates. - (iii) PPC quantities. - (iv) Reference names and contact information for owner representatives. - (5) Certified Test Report.
-The Contractor shall furnish a Certified Test Report, in accordance with subsection 106.13, confirming that all materials required for a Polyester Concrete End Dam system have been pretested, and meet all requirements. - (6) Placement Plan.
-The Contractor shall submit a Polyester Concrete Placement Plan that includes the following: - (i) Schedule of work and required testing. - (ii) Placement sequence and procedure. - (iii) Description of all equipment used. - (iv) Method for preventing leakages of HMWM primer and Polyester Concrete. - (v) Method for measuring, and maintaining thickness and profile for each lift. - (vi) Finishing surface method including sequence and repair of damaged sections. - (vii)Cure time for Polyester Concrete. - (viii)Storage and handling of resin and PPC components. - (ix) Procedure for disposal of excess resin, PPC and containers. - (x) Procedure for cleanup of mixing and placement equipment. - (7) Equipment.
+- A. Years of experience with PPC systems. - B. Project construction dates. - C. PPC quantities. - D. Reference names and contact information for owner representatives. - 5.
+Certified Test Report.
+The Contractor shall furnish a Certified Test Report, per subsection 106.13, confirming that all materials required for a Polyester Concrete End Dam system have been pre-tested, and meet all requirements. - 6.
+Placement Plan.
+The Contractor shall submit a Polyester Concrete Placement Plan that includes the following: - A. Schedule of work and required testing. - B. Placement sequence and procedure. - C. Description of all equipment used. - D. Method for preventing leakages of HMWM primer and Polyester Concrete. - E. Method for measuring and maintaining thickness and profile for each lift. - F. Finishing surface method including sequence and repair of damaged sections. - G. Cure time for Polyester Concrete. - H. Storage and handling of resin and PPC components. - I. Procedure for disposal of excess resin, PPC and containers. - J. Procedure for cleanup of mixing and placement equipment. - 7.
+Equipment.
 The Contractor shall submit documentation of certification of scales that will be used to calibrate the mobile mixing truck.
 The certification shall be dated within the last month.
-A new certification shall be done if any adjustments are made to the scales. - (8) Material Samples.
-Representative material samples used for the project shall be submitted to the Engineer a minimum of 30 days prior to the PPC application.
-The exact samples of materials from the same lots used for the project, for all components of the PPC system shall be submitted by the manufacturer, if requested, a minimum of 15 days prior to the PPC application.
-The quantities of the material samples shall consist of one 4-liter sample for each liquid with corresponding amounts of catalysts and accelerators, and a 50-pound sample for each dry component. - (b) Material Requirements.
-Materials for the Polyester Concrete End Dam shall be as follows: - (1) PPC.
-The PPC shall consist of Polyester Resin Binder, catalysts and dry aggregate specified in Table 518-3.
-It shall also include a compatible primer applied on the prepared concrete areas, which when mixed with other specified materials and applied as specified herein, shall produce a PPC meeting the requirements of this specification.
-Accelerators may be required to speed up the chemical reaction, and achieve proper Set Time of the PPC.
-They shall be used as recommended by the PPC Manufacturer.
+A new certification shall be done if any adjustments are made to the scales. - 8.
+Material Samples.
+Representative material samples used for the project shall be submitted to the Engineer a minimum of 30 days before the PPC application.
+The exact samples of materials from the same lots used for the project, for all components of the PPC system shall be submitted by the manufacturer, if requested, a minimum of 15 days before the PPC application.
+The quantities of the material samples shall consist of one 4-liter sample for each liquid with corresponding amounts of catalysts and accelerators, and a 50-pound sample for each dry component.

-- (2) Polyester Resin Binder.
-Polyester Resin Binder shall have the following properties: - (i) Be an unsaturated Isophthalic Polyester-styrene Co-polymer.
-The Polyester Resin content shall be 12 percent $\pm 1$ percent of the weight of the dry aggregate. - (ii) Contain at least 1.0 percent by weight Gamma-methacryloxypropyltrimethoxysilane, an Organosilane Ester Silane coupler. - (iii) Be used with a promoter that is compatible with suitable Methyl Ethyl Ketone Peroxide and Cumene Hydroperoxide initiators. - (iv) Have the values for the material properties shown in Table 518-1.
+- (b) Material Requirements.
+Materials for the Polyester Concrete End Dam shall be as follows: - 1.
+PPC.
+The PPC shall consist of Polyester Resin Binder, catalysts and dry aggregate specified in Table 518-4.
+It shall also include a compatible primer applied on the prepared concrete areas, which when mixed with other specified materials and applied as specified, shall produce a PPC meeting the requirements of this specification.
+Accelerators may be required to speed up the chemical reaction and achieve proper Set Time of the PPC.
+They shall be used as recommended by the PPC Manufacturer. - 2.
+Polyester Resin Binder.
+Polyester Resin Binder shall have the following properties: - A. Be an unsaturated Isophthalic Polyester-styrene Co-polymer.
+The Polyester Resin content shall be 12 percent ± 1 percent of the weight of the dry aggregate. - B. Contain at least 1.0 percent by weight Gamma-methacryloxypropyltrimethoxysilane, an Organosilane Ester Silane coupler. - C. Be used with a promoter that is compatible with suitable Methyl Ethyl Ketone Peroxide and Cumene Hydroperoxide initiators. - D. Have the values for the material properties shown in Table 518-2.